The health consequences of sedentary behavior, including working while seated for prolonged periods, are well known and devastating.

-Aside from standing and moving every once in a while to get away from your desk, there are office furniture solutions designed to encourage movement.
-One of these is the height adjustable desk.
+Aside from standing and moving every once in a while to get away from your desk, there are office furniture trends designed to encourage movement.

 Height-adjustable desks are now a popular fixture in the modern office.
 They make the transition from sitting to standing completely effortless.

 These occasional shifts in the body’s position and posture are not only essential for efficient blood circulation but also for keeping the mind alert.